 B. THE RECRUITMENT CAMPAIGN

-Once a dean has approved a search, the chair meets with the Director of Recruitment & HR Projects to learn the search steps including writing a position description and using external recruitment sites.
-The chair submits a draft of the position description to the Director of Recruitment & HR Projects who reviews the position description for general compliance with College recruitment guidelines and equal employment opportunity compliance.
-The Director of Recruitment & HR Projects formats the position description and sends the final draft to the hiring authority for final review and approval.
-The final position description is entered into the GAELRECRUIT system by HR.
+Once a dean has approved a search, the chair meets with the Director of Recruitment & HR Consultation to learn the search steps including writing a position description and using external recruitment sites.
+The chair submits a draft of the position description to the Director of Recruitment & HR Consulation, who in partnership with the Academic Affairs Coordinator reviews the position description for general compliance with College recruitment guidelines and equal employment opportunity compliance.
+The Academic Affairs Coordinator formats the position description and sends the final draft to the hiring authority for final review and approval.
+The final position description is entered into the GAELRECRUIT system by Academic Affairs Coordinator.

 C. Electronic Recruitment Process: GAELRECRUIT

 Recruitment efforts are conducted through the College’s online and web-based recruitment and applicant tracking system called GAELRECRUIT.
-HR trains the Chair as a user in GAELRECRUIT Job system.
-The chair then completes an electronic Job Posting Request (JPR) in the GAELRECRUIT system.
-The electronic system approval process includes the dean, vice provost, and provost, as appropriate.
-Once these approvals are secured, HR reviews and completes the JPR and submits it to the Budget Office for budget approval.
+HR or the Academic Affairs Coordinator trains the Chair as a user in GAELRECRUIT Job system.
+The chair then completes an electronic Job Posting Request (JPR) also know as a Requisition in the GAELRECRUIT system.
+The electronic system approval process includes the dean, provost, the Controller, and the VP of Finance as appropriate.

 HR then lists the position on the College’s website and external recruitment sites.
 Position announcements and advertisements are developed to provide potential candidates with as much information as possible about the position.
 All of the College’s faculty and staff position announcements include the College’s equal employment opportunity statement and a Clery Act statement.
-Hiring deadlines are determined by the hiring authority in consultation with the dean and the Director of Recruitment & HR Projects.
-Timeline options for posting include: 1) five-day internal, 2) date specific deadline (with a minimum of 30 days for advertising purposes).
+Hiring deadlines are determined by the hiring authority in consultation with the dean and the Director of Recruitment & HR Consultation.
+Timeline options for posting include: 1) five business days internal or external, 2) date specific deadline (with a minimum of 30 days for advertising purposes).